 It's interesting.

-Every time I hear Adam Schiff at the end of whether it's the congressional investigation or whatever report has come out, he always says, but you know, there's still more that we are having to look for.
+Every time I hear Adam Schiff at the end of whether it's the congressional investigation or whatever report has come out, he always says, but there's still more that we are having to look for.

 I think you're probably right.